 (How to create smilies.
 Source: WordPress Codex: Using Smileys)

 For more information about using Smileys in WordPress, go here:

-Plugins For Inserting Special Characters Into WordPress
+Inserting Symbols And Characters Into WordPress – Useful Plugins

-This is a free WordPress plugin that can be very useful if you frequently use the WordPress Text editor and would like to add special characters and symbols to your posts and pages …
+HTML Special Characters Helper is a free plugin for WordPress that can be very useful if you frequently use the WordPress Text editor and need to add special characters and symbols to your posts and pages …

-(HTML Special Characters Helper WordPress plugin)
+(HTML Special Characters Helper plugin for WordPress)

-(Installing HTML Special Characters Helper)
+(Add HTML Special Characters Helper)

-(HTML Special Characters Helper)
+(HTML Special Characters tool)

 (HTML Special Characters – See more link)